 When you start writing checks on your checking account, it is important that you keep an updated checkbook register.
 If you don’t, you might overdraw your account and be forced to pay fees to your bank.
 Some banks will charge outrageous fees for this type of error, so add your numbers carefully.

-Anytime you write a check or make any type of withdrawal from the account or make a deposit, you must write that down in your checkbook register.
+Anytime you write a check or make any withdrawal from the account or make a deposit, you must write that down in your checkbook register.
 Maintaining your checkbook register will require some discipline, but you cannot organize your finances if you do not keep good records.

 Image from Somerset Trust: Your Checkbook Register